 Keep in mind that probate laws vary by state.
 Some state codes include special provisions that allow banks to pay out checks after an estate closes; others require reopening due to receiving or discovering new assets (including checks).
 The court’s final judgment regarding the distribution of assets may also include a provision that allows you to distribute checks without reopening the estate after it closes.

 If you’re unsure whether you should reopen the estate, it’s best to consult a probate lawyer before attempting to cash or deposit the check.

 An estate account is a temporary bank account in the name of the estate.
 Otherwise, it’s a normal bank account; you can open a checking account to cash and write checks or open other account types like a savings account or money market account if needed.
 A bank representative can help you find the right type of account for your situation.

 To open an estate account, you’ll need a copy of the death certificate, proof that you’re the representative of the estate, and an IRS-issued tax identification number for the estate.
 (You’ll need the tax identification number — known as the EIN — for other estate management duties like tax returns, too.)
-To get an EIN, fill out Form SS-4 and submit it to the IRS.
+To get an EIN, apply online and submit it to the IRS.
 Be sure to keep a copy for your records.

 We contacted the following large financial institutions to confirm that they offer estate accounts:

 - BMO Harris Bank